muhdhsyukri/Research-Stock-Market-Analyzation/README.md

 <img width="1158" height="621" alt="Screenshot 2025-08-04 at 9 38 48 AM" src="https://github.com/user-attachments/assets/46b56fe5-3c92-4469-871a-f239be152573" />

 While the file is running, you have to scroll down and see the "choose file" option on the output.
-YOu have to click the button and upload the same "company_tickers.txt" file here:
+You have to click the button and upload the same "company_tickers.txt" file here:
 <img width="1171" height="429" alt="Screenshot 2025-08-04 at 9 39 49 AM" src="https://github.com/user-attachments/assets/896fabe7-d934-4947-b8fc-e7ec24775890" />